 Stop 2: Tuesday Market

-Upon disembarking @ Kadikoy, our first stop was going to be the Tuesday Market, Sali Pazari.
-To our surprise, when we simply put in Sali Pazari in the Google Maps, it brought us to a similarly named place that was NOT the actual place we were looking for … so if you see the small fruit market below with the green awning, you are in the wrong place.
+Upon disembarking @ Kadikoy, first stop was going to be the Tuesday Market, Sali Pazari.
+To my surprise, when I simply put in Sali Pazari in the Google Maps, it brought me to a similarly named place that was NOT the actual place I were looking for … so if you see the small fruit market below with the green awning, you are in the wrong place.

-Luckily a nice man working here knew where we actually wanted to go and entered the right place into the GPS for us.
+Luckily a nice man working here knew where I actually wanted to go and entered the right place into the GPS for me.
 To get to the right place, you need to type in Tahiri Sali Pazari … it is about a 35 minute walk from the Kadikoy Ferry Terminal.

-When we got to the market, we were so blown away at the the size and crowds of people.
+When I got to the market, I was so blown away at the the size and crowds of people.
 Buying things here was a little more frustrating than on the European side because most vendors did NOT speak English and a lot of them did not take credit card either.
 The array of things being sold here is massive.
-The items sold here were less touristy souvenirs and more household items like clothes (normal as well as fake designer), food, kitchenware, etc. We are also unsure if it is only open on Tuesdays or everyday, but we did come on a Tuesday so we can vouch it is definitely open then.
+The items sold here were less touristy souvenirs and more household items like clothes (normal as well as fake designer), food, kitchenware, etc. I was also unsure if it is only open on Tuesdays or everyday, but I did come on a Tuesday so I can vouch it is definitely open then.

 Stop 3: Bahariye Street